RyanTjia/forage-lyft-starter-repo/README.md

 access the root directory to then access the necessary file.

 Also, the "Deprecated" folder is removed, as it should no longer be needed

+# Change #3
+Now there are two files which are for the carrigan and octoprime tires.
+There is also the "tires.py" file which serves as the parent class of the previous two tires files.
+Furthermore, adjustments were made within the "car_factory.py" file to also use the new tires files.
+The "test_car.py" files still create the cars to test if there are any errors with this new addition of tires.
+In addition, there is a new unit case which test these two new tires individually instead of creating 20 new test cases in total when combining with the previous test cases.